Disability Arts International

 Here on Disability Arts International, a platform designed for international arts programmers, venue managers and policy-makers, you can:

-- browse our growing directory of disabled Artists and disabled-led companies with work ready to tour internationally
+- Browse our growing directory of disabled Artists and disabled-led companies with work ready to tour or exhibit internationally

-- view our growing collection of Films introducing the work of disabled artists in the UK and highlighting films shown recently within the Adelaide Film Festival's Mayhem programme
+- View our growing collection of Films introducing the work of disabled artists and exploring ways in which arts organisations are improving access to the arts for disabled audiences and visitors.

 Featured Profiles View all